What Is Stomach (Gastric) Cancer?

 Stomach cancer can also spread from the stomach to other parts of the body.
 This spread is called metastasis.
 The more cancer spreads, the harder it is to treat.

 Treatment choices for stomach cancer

-Surgery to remove the cancerous part of the stomach with cancer and some nearby tissue.
+Surgery to remove the part of the stomach with cancer and some nearby tissue.
 Sometimes the whole stomach must be removed (called gastrectomy).

 Chemotherapy (chemo) uses strong medicines that kill cancer cells.
 Many times, a combination of medicines is used.
 Chemo is most often given after surgery or along with radiation.

 - Targeted therapy uses medicines that focus on changes in the cancer cells.
 This helps save normal cells while killing cancer cells.
 It may be used for advanced stomach cancer.

 - Immunotherapy may also be used for advanced stomach cancers when other treatments don't work.
 These medicines boost the natural immune system so it can better kill cancer cells.